mgmatola/Meetup-2-talks/MikeMatolaMeetup2.md

 9
 ```

-Browser output helps us understand how this works. `wrap12` now refers to a function that takes a single parameter `x` and operates on `x` and `m`.
+Console output helps us understand how this works. `wrap12` now refers to a function that takes a single parameter `x` and operates on `x` and `m`.
 The value of `m` in this case has been fixed to 12.

 ```javascript
 > wrap